 - Who cares … but ice cream sounds really good right about now.

-Before you go get some ice cream (FYI – I like a double scoop of pistachio and peppermint chip) … would you give us two minutes to respond?
+Before you go get some ice cream (FYI – I like a double scoop of pistachio and peppermint chip) … would you give us less than two minutes to respond?